Credentialing & Enrollment Services

 Physical Therapists (PT)

 PT enrollment involves both individual PT credentialing and, often, group practice enrollment since PT practices commonly bill under a group NPI.
-Medicare PT enrollment requires the PT to be enrolled as an individual provider and the practice to be enrolled as a billing entity.
-State PT licensure and APTA membership documentation are commonly required.
+Medicare requires individual and billing entity enrollment.

 Chiropractors (DC)

-Chiropractic credentialing with Medicare requires enrollment as a chiropractic physician with documentation of chiropractic license, malpractice coverage, and practice information.
-Medicare covers spinal manipulation only enrollment does not cover all chiropractic services.
-Commercial payer chiropractic enrollment varies by plan.
+Chiropractic credentialing with Medicare requires enrollment as a chiropractic physician.
+Medicare covers spinal manipulation only, while commercial payer chiropractic enrollment rules vary by plan.

 Common Credentialing Mistakes That Cost Practices Revenue

-Starting the process after the provider’s start date.
-The single most common and most costly credentialing mistake.
-Enrollment takes 60–120 days starting on the provider’s first day means 60–120 days of unbillable claims.
+Starting the process after the provider’s start date is the single most common and costly mistake.
+Enrollment takes 60–120 days—starting on day one means 60–120 days of unbillable claims.

-Letting CAQH profile go inactive.
 CAQH profiles require attestation every 120 days.
-An inactive profile delays every payer that uses CAQH for credentialing verification which is most major commercial payers.
+An inactive profile delays every payer that uses CAQH for credentialing verification.

-Submitting incomplete applications.
 Every deficiency request adds 2-4 weeks to the enrollment timeline.
-Complete applications that include all required documentation process faster than incomplete ones that generate back-and-forth.
+Complete applications process much faster than incomplete ones.

-Missing re-credentialing requests.
-Payer re-credentialing notices arrive by mail and are easy to miss.
-When the re-credentialing response window closes without a response, enrollment can be suspended without warning.
+Re-credentialing notices are easy to miss.
+When the window closes without a response, enrollment can be suspended without warning.

-Not tracking credential expiration dates.
-License lapse, DEA expiration, or malpractice coverage gap any of these can cause claim denials and trigger payer enrollment review.
-Proactive renewal management prevents all of these.
+License lapse, DEA expiration, or malpractice coverage gaps can cause claim denials and trigger payer enrollment review.
+Proactive renewal management prevents this.

 Why Practices Choose Malakos Healthcare Solutions for Credentialing

-CAQH profile ownership.
-We maintain your providers’ CAQH profiles attestation cycle management, document currency, and information accuracy so payer access is never blocked by a lapsed profile.
+We maintain your providers’ CAQH profiles (attestation cycles, document currency, information accuracy) so payer access is never blocked by a lapsed profile.

-Same-day deficiency response.
-Deficiency requests that sit for a week while staff tries to locate documentation add weeks to enrollment timelines.
-We respond the same business day.
+Deficiency requests that sit for weeks add massive delays.
+We respond and submit missing documentation the same business day.

-Expiration calendar management.
-We track every credential expiration date license, DEA, CDS, board certification, malpractice policy, CAQH attestation and initiate renewal processes 90–120 days in advance.
+We track every credential expiration date (license, DEA, CDS, board certification, malpractice) and initiate renewal processes 90–120 days in advance.

-Re-credentialing management built in.
-Payer re-credentialing cycles are tracked and managed as part of our ongoing credentialing service not as a separate reactive process when the suspension notice arrives.
+Payer re-credentialing cycles are tracked and managed proactively as part of our ongoing service, preventing sudden credentialing suspensions.

-Direct integration with billing.
-Credentialing and billing managed by the same team means enrollment status is tracked against the billing workflow no claim is submitted for a provider whose enrollment isn’t confirmed, and enrollment approvals immediately unlock billing.
+Credentialing and billing managed by the same team means enrollment status is tracked against billing workflows. approvals immediately unlock claims processing.

 Ready to Get Your Providers Enrolled and Billing Faster?